Does Hashimoto's Make Your Immune System Weaker? Explore the Connection Between the Disease and Your Body’s Defense System

 • Ice cream

-#2: Fight Inflammation
+#2: Decrease Inflammation

 Usually, the immune response of inflammation helps your body fight off toxins like bacteria and viruses.